 Try increasing your running cadence (stride frequency) by 5% and feel how it encourages you to reduce the over-stride.
 In turn you’ll feel lighter on your feet as your contact time decreases.

-A running metronome is really useful in achieving an increased cadence.
+A basic digital metronome is a great tool for achieving and maintaining an increased running cadence.

 2. Run Tall

 Your running posture is one of the keys to achieving good, efficient form.
 The postures you sustain at your desk during the working day, in the car or on the sofa have a real carry-over into the way you run.

 Most of us spend too much of the day sitting down (I’m sitting down writing this!), shoulders rounded forwards and hips flexed.
 Through sustaining this type of position, we get short, tight hip-flexors and other anterior muscles and weak, under-active glutes and other posterior muscles.